 Arunkumar’s solo shows include: CON-struction, Gallery Espace, New Delhi ; In-site, Aicon Gallery, New York ; Seed of Reckoning, Mumbai Art Room ; Tract, Nature Morte, New Delhi ; Feed, Nature Morte in New Delhi and Sakshi Gallery in Mumbai .

-He has also participated in numerous group exhibitions in India and abroad which includes Embrace Our Rivers, Goethe-Institute/Max Mueller Bhavan, Chennai ; Sculpture by the Sea, Sculpture Biennale Aarhus Denmark ; The Eye and The Mind: New Interventions in Contemporary Indian Art, China ; Beyond Limits at San Diego Art Institute ; Aesthetic Bind Citizen Artist: Forms of Address, Chemould, Mumbai ; Crossing Space, Kunsthalle Faust, Hannover .
+He has also participated in numerous group exhibitions in India and abroad.
+These include Embrace Our Rivers, Goethe-Institut/Max Mueller Bhavan, Chennai ; Sculpture by the Sea, Sculpture Biennale Aarhus Denmark ; The Eye and The Mind: New Interventions in Contemporary Indian Art, China ; Beyond Limits at San Diego Art Institute ; Aesthetic Bind Citizen Artist: Forms of Address, Chemould, Mumbai ; Crossing Space, Kunsthalle Faust, Hannover .

-Arunkumar has been awarded several national and international artist’s residencies: Art Omi international Artist Residency, New York, ; Artist in Residency, University of South Australia, Adelaide [2007 & 2002]; Public Art Residency at JNU Campus, New Delhi ; International Artists Camp, George Keyt Foundation, Colombo, ; CHROMA, Public Art Project, Bergen, Norway ; KHOJ International Artist-in-residence, New Delhi & Modinagar .
+Arunkumar has been awarded several national and international artist’s residencies: Art Omi International Artist Residency, New York, ; Artist-in-Residence, University of South Australia, Adelaide [2007 & 2002]; Public Art Residency at JNU Campus, New Delhi ; International Artists Camp, George Keyt Foundation, Colombo, ; CHROMA, Public Art Project, Bergen, Norway ; KHOJ International Artist-in-Residence, New Delhi & Modinagar .

 The artist works and lives in New Delhi.